vandroogenbroeckmarc/doi2bib/README.md

-# doibib : yet another tool to generate a BiBTeX entry based on a DOI
+# doi2bib : yet another tool to generate a BiBTeX entry based on a DOI

 ## Features of this package:
 - corrects misformed crossref fields given a DOI.